 such as NIST entropy-tests, and can withstand the peer review of

 Another popular method for weakening a cipher system, is by shortening the

-effective length of the crypto KEY.
-The length is typically specified
+effective length of the cryptograohic KEY, typically specified in bits.

 The DES encryption algorithm

 – that was used for bank transactions – had a key length

 of 56 bits.
 It had been developed by Horst Feistel at IBM as

 shown in the image on the right.
 It had

 a built-in text editor and an acoustic modem, by which texts could be